amdonov/xmlsig/README.md

 I wrote this to sign XML documents produced by using Go's default XML encoder.
 It's not capable of signing arbitrary XML.
-More examples and documentation will follow, but the following example shows how to produce a simple signature.
+The following example shows how to produce a simple signature.

     import ("github.com/amdonov/xmlsig"
         "os"